Independent Projects Overview

 - Form gathers input from the user.

-- Variable names are descriptive of what they represent.
+- Variable names are descriptive of what they represent and use lower camel case (e.g.

 - Web page is styled using custom CSS.

-- The project is in a presentable, portfolio-quality state.
+- Project is in a polished, portfolio-quality state.

-- Required functionality is in place by the Friday deadline.
+- The prompt’s required functionality and baseline project requirements are in place by the deadline.

 - Code is clean, well-refactored, and easy-to-read.
-This includes correct indendation, spacing, and including only necessary comments and debugging tools.
+This includes correct indentation, spacing, and including only necessary comments and debugging tools.

 - Commits are made regularly with clear messages that finish the phrase "It will…".